BSN-Spartan/NC-Ethereum/README.md

 A Non-Cryptocurrency Public Chain is a transformed public chain framework based on an existing public chain.
 Gas Credit transfers are not permitted between standard wallets.
 There are no cryptocurrency incentives for mining or participating in consensus.
 On Spartan Network, there are three Non-Cryptocurrency Public Chains at launch.
 We except to add more in the foreseeable future.

+> As a clear demonstration, all commands in this document are run with root permission.
+These commands can also be run under normal user permissions, please set the file storage and configure the parameters properly.

 ## 1. About Spartan-I Chain (Powered by NC Ethereum)

 This document is a guide to install, configure and run an full node in the Spartan-I Chain, which is powered by NC Ethereum.
 The Spartan-I Chain is a blockchain compatible with Ethereum that run independently from the public Ethereum blockchain.
 Full Nodes, which can freely join and exit the Spartan Network, synchronize block information of the entire chain and submit transaction requests to the network.